adriancostin6/VoIP-Analyzer/linux/README.md

-# Source files for building the application on Linux
+# Source files for building the application on Linux using g++ compiler